WHO IS AN ASYLUM SEEKER?

 When people arrive in the UK and claim asylum, they will have to wait for the Home Office to determine whether or not they will be considered eligible for protection.

-According to Refugee Action, 76% of people wait more than 6 months for this decision on their claim.
+More than 65% of people wait more than 6 months for this decision on their claim.

 If a positive decision is made, a person will be granted Refugee Status and be able to begin their life in the UK.
 Although this is a positive event, there will be many obstacles at the beginning of this.
 They will start their life in the UK often without the normal support of family and friends, and finding work or claiming benefit will almost certainly take longer than the 28 days notice they are given to leave their NASS accommodation.